VolkanSah/Universal-MCP-Hub/README.md

 | `hub_state` | `app/db_sync.py` | app/* only |
 | `tool_cache` | `app/db_sync.py` | app/* only |
 | `hub_results` | PostgreSQL / Guardian | via `persist_result` tool |

+`db_sync.py` uses the same SQLite path (`SQLITE_PATH`) as `user_handler.py` — same file, different tables, zero overlap.
+The `db_query`

+**Cloud DB (postgresql.py):**

+Handles the heavy cases — persistent storage, workflow tool results that need to survive restarts, anything that benefits from a real relational DB.
+Neon-specific quirks are handled automatically: `statement_timeout` is stripped from the DSN (Neon doesn't support it), SSL is enforced at `require` minimum, keepalives are set, and terminated connections trigger an automatic pool restart.

+If no `DATABASE_URL` is set, the entire cloud DB layer is skipped cleanly.
+The app runs without it.

 ---